On higher order computations, rewiring the connectome, and non-von Neumann computer architecture: Introduction

 {\bf Gedankenexperiment: a backward time travel of a computer.} {\em A contemporary computer was moved into the XIX-th century so that scientists could make experimental research.
 Actually, the idea underlining the functioning of a computer is extremely simple; it is the von Neumann computer architecture.
 Would it be possible for the scientists of nineteenth century to discover the idea by examining the electric circuits and their complex functioning of the working computer system consisting of monitor, a motherboard, a CPU, a RAM, graphic cards, expansion cards, a power supply, an optical disc drive, a hard disk drive, a keyboard and a mouse?
 What about BIOS and operating system as well as many applications installed?}

-Perhaps the Gedankenexperiment may serve as a metaphor of the research on (the human) brain functioning.
-Although great achievements have been made in the brain research, the basic mechanisms (idea) underling the human brain functioning are still a great mystery.
+Perhaps the Gedankenexperiment may serve as a metaphor of the research on the human brain functioning.
+Although great discoveries and achievements have been made in Neurobiology, the basic mechanisms (idea) underling the human brain functioning are still a great mystery.

 A short review of the current research on higher order computations in the brain is presented below.
-Astrocytes are a kind of glial cells (simply glia).
-Let us cite the recent views of the role of glia and meta-plasticity in the brain.
+Astrocytes are a kind of glial cells (glia).
+Let us cite the recent views on the role the glia play in meta-plasticity of the brain.

 Fields et al. 2015 \cite{Fields}: {\em ``Astrocytes have anatomical and physiological properties that can impose a higher order organization on information processing and integration in the neuronal connectome.
 Neurons compute via membrane voltage, but how do astrocytes compute?
 What do glia contribute to information processing that neurons cannot accomplish? ...
 In comparison to neurons, glia communicate slowly and over broader spatial scales.
 This may make glia particularly well suited for involvement in integration, in homeostatic regulation, and alterations in structural or functional connectivity of neural networks taking place over periods of weeks or months.''}